-...a crossroads of personal musings, pop culture & societal dialogue.
+...a catchy crossroads of momentary musings, salty sightings, a pop of culture & societal dialogue.

 Sunday, July 24, 2016

 The H Word

 As someone who has struggled with her weight on different occasions in my life, on both ends of the spectrum a little too high and conversely a little too low, i have had the opportunity to acquire a collection of observations on others' reactions to the weight struggle.
 I have heard comments ranging as far and wide as these examples that first come to mind:

 “Honey, you're quite pretty, if you lost a little weight, you could be gorgeous!”

 “She has a nice figure, save for that stomach.”